openstack/nova/doc/source/concepts.and.introduction.rst

 administration and ongoing maintenance of nova, such as user creation, vpn management, and much more.

-See :doc:`nova.manage` in the Administration Guide for more details.
+See doc:`nova.manage` in the Administration Guide for more details.

 Concept: Flags